ehsong/gov321spring/README.md

 ### Lectures and Seminar Schedule

 There will be one introduction to R lecture and three seminars.
 We will be using R Markdown in the sessions (files with extensions `.Rmd`), which are used to produce pdfs or html files that contains code and figures.
-Please get familiar with markdown [here](https://rmarkdown.rstudio.com/articles_intro.html).
+We will be using very basic markdown syntax but it would be good to know how to hide or include code, hide or include results, etc., so please get familiar with markdown [here](https://rmarkdown.rstudio.com/articles_intro.html).

 - 5 Feb: Introduction to R Rmd html
 - 10 Feb: Working with Survey Data in R Rmd html